7 At-Home Body Peels to Get Clear Skin From the Neck Down

 How To Use a Body Peel

 Just like face peels, body peels can cause a tingling sensation right after application, which usually goes away.
-Use your body peel 1-2 times a week.
-Take a break if your body shows signs of irritation like redness, itchiness, and sensitivity.
+But using peels too often can cause irritation and redness that won’t go away.
+Avoid over-exfoliation by using your body peel 1-2 times a week.
+And don’t use a body peel on freshly shaved, waxed, or lasered skin.

-Read Next: The Best Body Serums
+Read Next: Best Body Serums